MicrosoftLearning/mslearn-databricks/Instructions/DE-04-Implement-CI-CD-pipeline.md

      ```python
     %sh
-    rm -r /dbfs/sample_data
+    rm -r /dbfs/FileStore
-    mkdir /dbfs/sample_data
+    mkdir /dbfs/FileStore
-    wget -O /dbfs/sample_data/sample_sales.csv https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/sample_sales.csv
+    wget -O /dbfs/FileStore/sample_sales.csv https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/sample_sales.csv
      ```

 3. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
 Then wait for the Spark job run by the code to complete.

 ## Set up a GitHub repository and Azure DevOps project

+Once you connect a GitHub repository to an Azure DevOps project, you can set up CI pipelines that trigger with any changes made to your repository.

 1. Go to your [GitHub account](https://github.com/) and create a new repository for your project.

 2. Clone the repository to your local machine using `git clone`.

-3. Add the sample CSV file to your repository and commit the changes.
+3. Download the [CSV file](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/sample_sales.csv) to your local repository and commit the changes.

-4. Create a basic Databricks notebook:
-- Create a new notebook in your repository with some basic data processing code, such as reading the CSV file and performing some transformations.

-#### Step 3: Set Up Azure DevOps
-1. Create an Azure DevOps project:
+4. Download the [Databricks notebook](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/sample_sales_notebook.dbc) that will be used to read the CSV file and perform data transformation.
+Commit the changes.

-- Go to the Azure DevOps portal and create a new project.
+5. Go to the [Azure DevOps portal](https://azure.microsoft.com/en-us/products/devops/) and create a new project.

-2. Connect Azure DevOps to GitHub:
-- In your Azure DevOps project, go to the "Repos" section and connect it to your GitHub repository.
+6. In your Azure DevOps project, go to the **Repos** section and select **Import** to connect it to your GitHub repository.

-3. Create a Service Connection:

-- In Azure DevOps, navigate to "Project settings" > "Service connections".
+7. In the left-side bar, navigate to **Project settings > Service connections**.

-- Create a new service connection for Azure, granting access to your Databricks workspace.
+8. Select **Create service connection**, and then select **Azure Resource Manager**.

+9. In the **Authentication method** pane, select **Workload Identity federation (automatic)**.
+Select **Next**.

+10. In **Scope level**, select **Subscription**.
+Select the subscription and resource group where you have created your Databricks workspace.

+11. Give the service connection a name and check the **Grant access permission to all pipelines** option.
+Select **Save**.

+Now your DevOps project has access to your Databricks workspace and you can connect it to your pipelines.

-#### Step 4: Configure CI Pipeline in Azure DevOps
+## Configure CI Pipeline
-1. Create a new pipeline:

-- In your Azure DevOps project, go to the "Pipelines" section and create a new pipeline.
+1. In the left-side bar, navigate to **Pipelines** and select **Create pipeline**.

-- Choose "GitHub" as the source and select your repository.
+2. Select **GitHub** as the source and select your repository.

-2. Define the CI pipeline:

-- Use the following YAML configuration for the CI pipeline:
+3. In the **Configure your pipeline** pane, select **Starter pipeline** and use the following YAML configuration for the CI pipeline:

 ```yaml
 trigger: